christianheuchert/CreateAlert/README.md

-# GetGroups
+# GetStaffByZone

-This activity retrieves all Groups for a given customer.
+This activity retrieves staff in a specific zone.

 ## Configuration